GraphicalDot/SportsUnityChat/README.md

 >> pip install requests-toolbelt
 >> pip install python-magic

+>>Install redis-server and start it
+>>For queuing RQ library is being used, use 'rq worker' to start a worker and start executing queued tasks.

 Install 'ejabberd' (version: 15.06) in following steps:
 i) git clone https://github.com/processone/ejabberd.git ii) cd ejabberd